 This FIFO is designed to support an independent read clock (RD_CLK) and write clock (WR_CLK); in other words, there is no required relationship between RD_CLK and WR_CLK with regard to frequency or phase.
-The FIFO interface signals are only valid in their respective clock domains, and are summarized in Table 4-2.
+Table 4-2 summarizes the FIFO interface signals, which are only valid in their respective clock domains.